Katey Martin: International career

 After appearing for New Zealand's A side in early 2003, Martin was first called up to the New Zealand squad for their tour of India in November and December 2003.
 She made her international debut in the first match of the series, a Test match, in which she scored 46 in the first innings.
 It would prove to be the only Test match Martin would play.
 She made her One Day International debut in the 1st ODI of the tour.
 She made her Twenty20 International debut in 2008, against Australia.

 Martin went on to play 103 One Day Internationals and 95 Twenty20 Internationals.
 She scored 7 ODI half-centuries, with a high score of 81, made from 72 deliveries in her side's 126-run victory over South Africa in 2016.
 She also took 63 catches and made 19 stumpings in ODIs.
-She scored 4 T20I half-centuries, with a high score of 65, made from 42 deliveries against the West Indies in 2018.
+She scored four T20I half-centuries, with a high score of 65, made from 42 deliveries against the West Indies in 2018.
 She took 32 catches and made 25 stumpings in T20Is.

 Martin played for New Zealand at the 2009, 2017 and 2022 World Cups and at the 2009, 2012, 2014 and 2016 T20 World Cups.
 She was awarded a central contract by New Zealand Cricket in 2018, following the tours of Ireland and England in the previous months.

 In March 2021, at the age of 36 years and 24 days, Martin became the oldest player to represent New Zealand in a WT20I match, in their series against England.
 On 13 March 2022, in New Zealand's World Cup match against Australia, Martin played in her 100th WODI match.
 She played her final international match in the same tournament, in New Zealand's final group stage match against Pakistan.

 Martin announced her retirement from all forms of cricket in May 2022.

+Commentary career

+Martin is a commentator of men's and women's domestic and international cricket.
+She began her commentary career at a training session that New Zealand Cricket ran for players interested in broadcasting, alongside Jimmy Neesham.
+Martin felt she performed poorly in this session, but she later agreed to wear a microphone during matches to talk to commentators during live television broadcasts.
+In late 2020, this led to Channel 7 asking her to stay in Australia after New Zealand's tour to join the commentary team for the 2020–21 season of the Women's Big Bash League.
+She then returned to New Zealand to join the Spark Sport commentary team.
+During Bangladesh's tour of New Zealand in January 2022, Martin and Frankie Mackay became New Zealand's first all-women cricket commentary team during a men's Test match.
+This was not scheduled deliberately; as members of a larger commentary squad, Martin and Mackay happened to be rostered together and they only realised the significance afterwards.